 Applied to business transactions and data transfers, companies could face a serious blockchain challenge.
 For example, if businesses were to use an immutable blockchain to record transactions and an accidental transaction were to occur, correcting the records might be a headache.

-Blockchain has survived a fierce hype and been widely adopted in almost any industry sector.
+From blockchain for nonprofits to healthcare organizations, this technology has been widely adopted in almost any industry sector.
 Though blockchain has a strong technological potential in terms of security and trust, some of its benefits, such as decentralization or distributed processing, can turn into limitations.

 In this light, apart from the obvious disadvantages of blockchain, companies should make sure that blockchain’s specific applications are aligned with its competitive advantages.
 Haphazardly applying blockchain to areas where it offers little-to-no benefit may result in wasted money, time, and resources.